BurakYildirim-cmd/smart-project-explorer/README.md

 ```

 ### Development Mode

 ```bash
 npm run dev
 ```

 ### Build (Windows)

 ```bash
 npm run build
 ```

 ### Linux Build

 ```bash
 npm run build-linux
 ```

+---

+## Usage

+1. Open the app and select a project folder from the top-left
+2. Open the AI panel on the right (chat icon)
+3. Ask questions about your project in the **Chat** tab, or type a topic in the **Learning** tab to start learning step by step
+4. Right-click in the file tree to create, rename, or delete files/folders